-(2) QV test results will be determined for air voids, VMA, Gmm, and Gmb, and AC Content (3) If any individual test results fall outside the action limits, notify the engineer, investigate the cause, and take corrective action to return to within limits.
+(2) QV samples will be tested for air voids, VMA, Gmm, Gmb, and AC.

+(3) Notify the engineer if any individual test result falls outside the action limits, investigate the cause and take corrective action to return to within action limits.
 If two consecutive test results fall outside the action limits, stop production.
 Production may not resume until approved by the engineer.
-An additional QV sample may be collected upon resuming production, at the discretion of the engineer.
-Any additional QV tests must meet the tolerances of the action limits or be subject to additional stoppage and/or remove and replace.
+Additional QV samples may be collected upon resuming production, at the discretion of the engineer.
+Additional QV tests must meet action limits or be subject to production stop and/or remove and replace.

-(4) For any additional tests outside the random number testing conducted for density or volumetrics, the data collected will not be entered into PWL calculations.
-However, additional QV testing shall meet the tolerances for material acceptance as specified in the
+(4)For any additional tests outside the random number testing conducted for volumetrics, the data collected will not be entered into PWL calculations.
+However, additional QV testing shall meet the tolerances for material acceptance as specified in the Standard Specification and this document.